- Gartner proposes it has no bias, but it takes billions in revenue from software vendors.

 Gartner Defending Gartner

 It would be good if Gartner had more defenders than current or ex-Gartner analysts only.
-I have observed that the more experienced and savvy the individual, the less he or she is convinced that Gartner is objective.
-Those who are most critical of Gartner’s objectivity are those who work for the best-of-breed vendors or smaller vendors.
+I have observed that the more experienced and savvy the individual, the less they are convinced that Gartner is objective.
+Most critical of Gartner’s objectivity are those who work for the best-of-breed vendors or smaller vendors.

-I can say with confidence that this criticism is not sour grapes on the part of these individuals, who are with smaller vendors belonging to the software category in which I specialize.
+I can confidently say that this criticism is not sour grapes on the part of these individuals, who are with smaller vendors belonging to the software category in which I specialize.
 I have used the software of these vendors as well as the software of the larger software vendors.
-In each case, the software of these smaller vendors is far superior to software offered by the larger vendors (which, as stated previously, is ranked higher than that from these smaller vendors).
-Vendors that provide “point solutions,” (something which is considered a negative but really should not be) have a legitimate complaint in that the Gartner methodologies favor both large vendors and vendors with broad suites.
+In each case, these smaller vendors’ software is far superior to software offered by the larger vendors (which, as stated previously, is ranked higher than that from these smaller vendors).
+Vendors that provide “point solutions” (something which is considered a negative but really should not be) have a legitimate complaint that the Gartner methodologies favor both large vendors and vendors with broad suites.
 I will discuss this topic in detail in Chapter 5: “The Magic Quadrant.”